1. Home

 Find out all the information that you can online.
 Google them.
 Ahem, sorry….

-To start with, check out where they suggest reading.
+To start with, check out Google’s suggested reading.
 Look at the Google company and our teams pages.
-Sit down with a coffee in front of their YouTube.
-Subscribe to the blog and understand how Google care for their Googlers.
+Sit down with a coffee in front of their YouTube channel.
+Subscribe to the blog and understand how Google cares for their Googlers.
 You will only understand whether you fit in (you might not) if you do your research and be honest with yourself.
-Otherwise the application might simply be a gigantic waste of time (it will take a lot of time).
+Otherwise, the application might simply be a gigantic waste of time (and will take a lot of time).

-There is no company in the world like Google, but that doesn’t mean that much if your employment history isn’t worthy of Google.
+There is no company in the world like Google, but that doesn’t mean much if your employment history isn’t worthy of Google.
 Be deliberate with the stories you tell, quantify everything with numbers and context, and put yourself in the place of your future boss and colleagues when you read it back.
+Your Google resume should read like you already have what it takes to smash the role in question.

 Expert tip

-• Increase sales or profit margins
+• Increased sales or profit margins

 • Financial cost savings / improved bottom line